abusaeed2433/JavaBasic/out/production/JavaPractice/n_Regex/info3.md

 - Our output will be:
   ```
   A train carrying more than a hundred men and women was traveling at the speed of
   a hundred miles per hour.
-The train fare was less than a hundred dollars per person.
+The train fare was less than a hundred dollars per student.
   ```
 - For accomplishing that we have `2` methods in `Matcher` class,
   - `Matcher appendReplacement(StringBuilder sb, String replacement)`: